KaddaOK/koktkpprivate/README.md

   - That would allow sorting, for one thing, which is painful to be missing.
 Also resizing columns with the mouse like you'd expect to be able to do.
   - It could also open up the possibility of combining the search results into one big list (which I don't want to even entertain without sorting because some results are trash)
   - Also could display, as disabled, results from Karafun that are no longer licensed (which is a nicer user experience than just feeling gaslit when something that clearly should be there doesn't show up)
-- Copy/move the progress/seek bar to the top of the main window
-  - (I have to do this in order to provide seek for MP4 playback, as libvlc takes over the window in a way that I can't easily put any controls overtop of playback... but the problem is, I don't think I can get progress back from YouTube, as nothing is updated in the DOM whenever the progress bar isn't being displayed on the screen.
-So I'm not sure what that would look like, being indeterminate when playing back YouTube.)
 - Add configuration options for saving history
   - It just writes to a flat file per session right now
   - There's structure for it in the sqlite database but I haven't implemented writing to it yet